ghostrider-05/patreon-api.ts/README.md

 > [!WARNING]
 > This is a server-side API & Oauth package and requires your application tokens.
 Make sure you do not share or expose your tokens or run this code client-side.

-Tip: the Patreon API blocks browser requests, so choose a backend to handle Oauth2 request and return the data to your frontend.

 <!-- #endregion compatibility -->